chichundri/Notes/InterviewQues.md

     4. After advice: Advice to be executed regardless of the means by which a join point exits
     5. Around advice: Around advice can perform custom behavior before and after the method invocation.

 60. What is difference between DI and IOC in spring?
+    `IOC` - is a programming technique in which object coupling bound at runtime by an assembler object and typically not known at compile time
+    `DI` - is design pattern,The basic principle behind Dependency Injection (DI) is that objects define their dependencies only through constructor arguments, arguments to a factory method, or properties which are set on the object instance after it has been constructed or returned from a factory method.
 61. SOAP vs REST?
 62. What is Spring Cloud?
     system that provides integration with external systems.
-    > Versioned and distributed configuration.
+    - Versioned and distributed configuration.
-    > service discovery
+    - service discovery
-    > service to service call
+    - service to service call
-    > Routing
+    - Routing
-    > circuit breaker
+    - circuit breaker
-    > load balancing
+    - load balancing
-    > cluster state and leadership election
+    - cluster state and leadership election
-    > Global locks and distributed messaging
+    - Global locks and distributed messaging

 63. How to achieve server side load balancing using Spring Cloud? -> `Netflix Zuul`
 64. Annotation in spring